NYSE Euronext D.Boerse clients fearful over costs

 But three people familiar with the matter said last week the Commission told the exchanges at the start of the month it had opted not to include OTC derivatives in its review of the planned merger, a potential blow to the deal.

-NYSE Euronext and Deutsche Boerse have until November8 to address formally the European Commission's specific concerns, including the suggestion that the merged firm will have an effective monopoly in European listed futures trading.
+NYSE Euronext and Deutsche Boerse have until Nov.8 to address formally the European Commission's specific concerns, including the suggestion that the merged firm will have an effective monopoly in European listed futures trading.